Punjabi wedding traditions: Kurmai (engagement)

 Engagement is a significant part of a Punjabi wedding.
-First, the girl is draped with a fulkari (very decorative dupatta), which is usually very ornate.
-In some families this chunni is a family heirloom, passed down from generation to generation.
-She is also presented with jewellery, which her mother and sister-in-law help her wear.
+First, the girl is draped with a phulkari (very decorative dupatta), which is usually very ornate.
+In some families, this chunni is a family heirloom, passed down from generation to generation.
+She is also presented with jewelry, which her mother and sister-in-law help her wear.
 A tiny dot of henna paste (mehndi) is applied to her palm for good luck, and the function is sealed with the exchange of rings.
 The bride's father applies the tikka (forehead mark) to the groom's forehead and blesses him.
-Exchange of gifts takes place between the two families.
+The exchange of gifts takes place between the two families.
 Everyone present congratulates the couple by feeding them sweets.